make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 > [Random number](./random-number.html)

+- This comic is from XKCD.
+- I think it shows how the defintion of "random" can be different in each situation.
+- Has anyone here played Minecraft?
+- In Minecraft, each world is generated uniquely from a **seed** value that you can share with your friends.
+- If all players use the same seed, then they all play in the exact same world.
+- For our multi-player game, we want something similar.
-- Rather than using a detailed image of a real planet, we want to generate the planet's terrain procedurally based on a **seed** value.
+- Rather than using a detailed image of a real planet, we want to generate the planet's terrain procedurally based on a seed value.
-- This is similar to the game of Minecraft where each different world is generated from a unique seed.
-- Our game is multi-player,
-  so the experience is shared among players and the terrain must be the same in every detail.
+- Given a seed, the terrain that we generate must be the same in every detail.
 - We also want the terrain to look random, meaning there should be no visible patterns.
 - We call this **pseudorandom**: The terrain is